3 min read

 10. Winter clothing and layers

-Many students are no stranger to the UK's unpredictable weather, but for some international students the colder climate can come as a bit of a shock!
+Many students are no strangers to the UK's unpredictable weather, but for some international students, the colder climate can come as a bit of a shock!

 Make sure you bring lots of winter clothes and layers to see you through the colder months and don't forget to pack some slippers and/or sliders to keep your toes toasty around your flat.